djmannion/ns_aperture/README.rst

 ----------------------

 block_psc
   ( datapoints, conditions, voxels ) array of BOLD signals.
-These are in units of percent signal change, relative to a blank baseline for localiser data and non-scene baseline for natural scenes.
+These are in units of percent signal change, relative to a blank baseline for localiser data and run mean baseline for natural scenes.

 block_boot
   ( comparisons, voxels, [ orig, boot ] ) array of BOLD signals.
 These represent bootstrapped distributions of each condition comparison.

+block_sig
+  ( L and R are sig diff, L sig > 0, R sig > 0, either L or R is sig > 0, voxels ) array of booleans representing the outcome of the relevant significance test.

+exp_boot
+  ( voxels, [ orig, boot ] ) array of differences between scenes and non-scenes.

 Group-level analysis